 He defines himself as an Evangelical Anabaptist where the common thread is Anabaptist and Mennonite theology and the Biblical vision is to live out Jesus’ Great Commission to make and grow disciples.

 Dawna does a lot of volunteer work in the community.
 She is site co-ordinator for the Strong Start early literacy program at Forest Glen Public School.
 Wilmot Township’s Citizen of the Year in 2013, Dawna also received the Youth Mentorship Award in 2016 from the Volunteer Action Centre of Waterloo Region.
 She loves making cards and doing many kinds of crafts

-Michael, 20, is in his second year of studies Wilfrid Laurier University this fall studying political science and history.
+Michael, 21, is entering his third year of studies Wilfrid Laurier University this fall studying political science and history.
 He loves drama, reading, yard work, watching sports, and eating.

-Anna, 17, entered grade 12 this fall.
+Anna, 17, is completing her grade 12 this spring.
 She loves reading, writing stories, and music.
 She sings in two choirs and plays clarinet in W-O’s junior band.

 The whole family loves holidaying at the family cottage near Dorset.

 In 2003, Tim worked as an intern and later a site supervisor at Urban Promise Toronto.
 This is also where he met his future wife Suzi who was an intern from Australia.
 Tim & Suzi were married in the summer of 2005 and in 2006 felt that God was moving them on from there.
 From September of 2006 to March 2007 they attended a Torchbearers school in Germany after which, they returned to Canada and worked with the youth at their church.